Relief printing is a lot like cooking. The fun part is putting

 Dispose of used rags and toweling in a metal container or soak rags in a bucket

-filled with water. - In cleaning the brayer, roll it over absorbent paper towels or newspaper to remove much of the excess ink.
+- In cleaning the brayer, roll it over absorbent paper towels or newspaper to remove much of the excess ink.
 Then spray the roller with mineral spirits and wipe off the remaining ink.
 Be sure to clean the ends of the roller to prevent dried ink build up which could impede its movement in the future.

 - In cleaning the glass